Shuffle algebras associated to surfaces

 is quasi-isomorphic to:

 (the isomorphism in the latter equation is Serre duality).
 Therefore, the task \eqref{eqn:task} boils down to constructing a one-to-one correspondence:

 The correspondence in the $\rightarrow$ direction is given by assigning to a diagram \eqref{eqn:huge} its bottom-most row, which is an extension $\in \Ext^1(\fm(-mH), \CW')$.
-The vanishing of this extension when pushed forward via $\CW' \hookrightarrow \CV'$ happens because of the middle row in \eqref{eqn:huge}, which is a short exact sequence of trivial vector bundles $\otimes \CO(-mH)$. \\
+The vanishing of this extension when pushed forward via $\CW' \hookrightarrow \CV'$ happens because of the middle row in \eqref{eqn:huge}, which is a short exact sequence of trivial locally free sheaves $\otimes \CO(-mH)$. \\

 As for the correspondence in the $\leftarrow$ direction, we need to show that to any extension in $\Ext^1(\fm(-mH), \CW')$ which vanishes when pushed forward under $\CW' \hookrightarrow \CV'$, we may associate a diagram \eqref{eqn:huge}.
-In other words, we need to show that one may reconstruct the entire \eqref{eqn:huge} from the solid lines below:
+In other words, we need to show that one may reconstruct the entire diagram \eqref{eqn:huge} from the solid lines below:

 and the information that the bottom short exact sequence splits if we push it out under $\CW' \hookrightarrow H^0(\CF'(mH))(-mH)$.
 Indeed, this information amounts to the same thing as a split short exact sequence (which we display by dotted arrows in the middle row of \eqref{eqn:aaa}) with $? = $ (\text{vector space}) $\otimes \ \CO(-mH)$, and a vertical map $\CW \dashrightarrow \ ?$ which makes the whole diagram commute.
 From this datum, we may reconstruct the diagram \eqref{eqn:huge}, which thus allows us to reconstruct the sheaf $\CF := \ ?/\CW$ from $\CF'$.
 It is obvious that the correspondences $\rightarrow$ and $\leftarrow$ constructed in the present and preceding paragraphs are inverses of each other.